IL: L701; PIL:95558

 If students enrol in two concurrent courses, they may wish to prepare for the intensive schedule by reading suggested texts before the course begins.

-The instructor will arrange with the students to be available regularly for some time in the Study Centre and is also available by appointment.
+The instructor will arrange with the students to be available regularly for some time at the Institute and is also available by appointment.

-Students are invited to attend the annual St Bede Lecture, to be held on Saturday afternoon 8 July.
+Students and the public are invited to attend the annual St Bede Lecture, to be held at Ealing Abbey on Saturday afternoon 11 July at 2.30 PM.

 Non residential day students are welcome.